apache/flink/docs/content/docs/dev/table/common.md

 {{< /tab >}}
 {{< /tabs >}}

-The result of the above exmaple is
+The result of the above example is

 {{< expand "Explain" >}}
 ```text